rndme/nadachat/README.md

 ## About
 A simple and safe chat app using only php, css, js, and html.
-Designed to be easy to distribute and customize, nadachat can be forked and branded, enjoyed online, or used as a starter for a more complicated secure application.
+The application code is about 500 lines of Javascript and 150 of PHP, and with the libs included about 5000 LOC.
+Designed to be easy to understand, distribute and customize, nadachat can be forked and branded, enjoyed online, or used as a starter for a more complicated secure application.

 ## Installing
 Download the zip and extract to a web folder on apache, or clone the repo to the same.